esl/bryan_cb_sf_2020_talk/readme.md

 ![](images/Aer_Lingus_EI-DUB_A330.jpg)

-# Talk overview
+# Talk objectives

-1. To rant about Aer Lingus in front of a live audience...
+1. Platform to rant about Aer Lingus double charging me.
-2. A superficial analysis of what may have gone wrong.
+2. An analyis of why their system double charged me.
-3. How to build better functionality using Elixir and Postgres [^*]
+3. Some techniques which we could use to build a more reliable system.

 [^*]: Or something resembling Postgres...